 (-1)

-Idaho's public record law already allows government entities to delay fulfilling a record request for up to 10 working days.
-House Bill 253 would amend 74-103, Idaho Code, to extend that period for up to 45 days for a request by a nonresident and even longer "for unusual or exigent circumstances."
+Idaho's public record law requires a public agency to respond within 3 working days of receiving a records request.
+House Bill 253 would extend that period to 21 days for a request by a nonresident.
+Current law allows government entities to delay fulfilling a record request for up to 10 working days, but the bill would amend 74-103, Idaho Code, to extend that period for up to 35 days for a request by a nonresident.

 Idaho's public record law already allows public bodies to charge fees for records exceeding 100 pages or two hours of work.
 House Bill 253 would expand this by allowing government bodies to impose a "separate copying fee schedule" on nonresidents.
 They also would be allowed to charge "additional fees" to nonresidents for "requests involving duplication of a computer tape, computer disc, microfilm or similar or analogous record system containing public record information."